fbef0102/Game-Private_Plugin/L4D_插件/Map_關卡/l4d2_map_nuke/readme.md

 * <details><summary>How does it work?</summary>

 	* Survivors have to make it to saferoom or rescue vehicle within time limit
+		* Map Nuke Time
+			* Start timer once survivor has left the saferoom
-		* (Versus/Cooop/Realism) Once map nuke time out, slay all survivors and restart the chapter
+			* Once time out, slay all survivors
+		* City Escape Time (Coop/Realism Only)
+			* Start timer once survivor has left the saferoom in the first level of the campain
-		* (Cooop/Realism) Once city escape time out, slay all survivors and restart the whole campaign
+			* Once city escape time out, slay all survivors and restart the whole campaign
 	* You can customize time limit for each map in file [data/l4d2_map_nuke.cfg](data/l4d2_map_nuke.cfg)
 		* Manual in this file, click for more details...
 </details>